Sessions Interviewed By Special Counsel Robert Mueller As Part Of Russia Inquiry

 In July, for example, Trump lashed out at Sessions on Twitter, saying he "has taken a VERY weak position on Hillary Clinton crimes (where are E-mails & DNC server) & Intel leakers!"

-Late last month, the president told the New York Times in an interview that it was "too bad" that Sessions had recused himself.
-The Times also has reported on the pressure that Trump had exerted on Sessions not to recuse and to keep control of the FBI's Russia investigation.
+Late last month, the president told The New York Times in an interview that it was "too bad" that Sessions had recused himself.
+The Times also has reported on the pressure that Trump had exerted on Sessions not to recuse himself and to keep control of the FBI's Russia investigation.

 Several current and former White House officials are believed to have been interviewed by Mueller, who took over the investigation into Russian interference in the 2016 election eight months ago.
-He was appointed special counsel by Deputy Attorney General Rod Rosenstein a week after Trump fired then-FBI director James Comey.
+He was appointed special counsel by Deputy Attorney General Rod Rosenstein a week after Trump fired Comey.

 Comey's dismissal — and whether it was part of an effort by the president to obstruct the FBI's Russia inquiry — has become an aspect of Mueller's investigation.

-Comey has testified under oath that the president asked him to back off the investigation into former national security adviser Michael Flynn, who has also pleaded guilty to lying to the FBI and is now cooperating with the special counsel.
+Comey has testified under oath that the president asked him to back off the investigation into former national security adviser Michael Flynn, who has pleaded guilty to lying to the FBI and is cooperating with the special counsel.

 The White House originally pointed to a three-page memo from Rosenstein and a one-page letter from Sessions to support its decision to dump Comey.